OdiaGenAI/GenerativeAI_and_LLM_Odia/README.md

 * **Third**: the usage of data input to these LLMs is in question.

 ## What are the Focus Research Areas of OdiaGen
-The major focus areas is divided into three tasks.
+The major focus areas are divided into three tasks.

-*  **WP1_Literature Survey:** Investigate the latest developments in Generative AI and LLMs and analyse recent methods to support for Odia language for different tasks.
+*  **WP1_Literature Survey:** Investigate the latest developments in Generative AI and LLMs and analyze recent methods to support Odia language for different tasks.
-*  **WP2_Development:** Develping pre-trained and fine-tuned Odia LLM which includes dataset preparation, model training, evaluation, prompt engineering, API development.
+*  **WP2_Development:** Developing pre-trained and fine-tuned Odia LLM which includes dataset preparation, model training, evaluation, prompt engineering, and API development.
 *  **WP3_Deployment:** Deploy the models for public access for research and non-commercial purposes.

 ## Contributors